Facial Recognition Pilot Program

 Partnering with innovative companies, like Amazon Web Services, to test new technology is one way to ensure we offer the best in tools, training and technology for the men and women whose job it is to keep our community safe.

-What are the parameters of this pilot?
+What were the parameters of the pilots?

 - Limited utilization of eight designated video streams from city-owned cameras located at the following places - four at Orlando Police Headquarters, three IRIS cameras and one at another city facility.